bernerspace/bernerspace/README.md

 - get_oauth_url() – returns the provider OAuth URL for the current JWT subject.
 - check_oauth_status() – reports whether an OAuth token exists for the JWT subject.

+For a full list and detailed documentation of all 47+ Slack MCP tools, see docs/slack/tools.md.

 ## MCP Client Configuration

 Example client entry (mcp.json):